 If you are affected by noise nuisance you should first try to resolve the problem direct with the person making the noise.
 Excessive noise from neighbours can be annoying and cause unnecessary stress and worry.
 In many cases it may simply be that they are unaware of the problem.

 You can Report Environmental Pollution, including noise pollution, to us using our online form.
 If you are reporting this outside of office hours, please note we will deal with the request between 9-5 Monday to Friday.
-If this noise complaint is urgent, please call our out of office number on 01279 655 261.

 If you're concerned that you're a noisy neighbour please read our Tips on Keeping Noise Levels Down.